platsoft/grape/README.md

 ## grape.app

 ### Supported options in grape.app
-	* session_management - Indicates where session management should be loaded or not (true or false, defaults to false)
+	* session_management - Indicates if session management should be loaded or not (true or false, defaults to false)
 	* api_directory - Load API files from this directory
 	* port - listen on port (defaults to 3000)
 	* dburi - database connection options.
 Must include the following fields: